 In addition to the above service expenditures, DPHHS has received two grants supporting children's mental health services.
 The SAMHSA System of Care Grant totals approximately \$500K per year for the last four years, and provides infrastructure and training support to create and operate children's system of care.
-The state is in the last year of this grant.
-The CMS Psychiatric Residential Treatment Facility (PRTF) Demonstration provides from \$430K to \$980K in potentially new federal support.
+They are in the last year of this grant.
+The CMS Psychiatric Residential Treatment Facility (PRTF) Demonstration provides from \$430K to \$980K in potentially new federal support to the system.
 Approximately two-thirds of this is for services; the balance for administrative support.